INN/Google-Analytics-Popular-Posts/docs/setup.md

 Depending on whether your blog is a network or single site, input the Client Secret and Client ID on the appropriate options page.

-__Network__

-If you are the Site Administor of a network, paste the values from step one into the __Network__ Options page for the Analytic Bridge.
+ > ___For Networks:___ If you are the Site Administor of a network, paste the values from step one into the Network Options page for the Analytic Bridge.

-__Single Site__
+or:

-If you do not have a WordPress network install (or are not an administor of your network), enter the values from step one on the options page for the Analytic Bridge (Settings > Analytic Bridge).
+ > ___For Single Sites:___ If you do not have a WordPress network install (or are not an administor of your network), enter the values from step one on the options page for the Analytic Bridge (Settings > Analytic Bridge).

 ![Screenshot](img/network-settings.png)